pentacledotai/defi-learning/atomics/insurance.md

 ## What is it?

 Insurance is a way for people to protect themselves from potential risks.
-You buy an insurance from an insurance company for some fee, and if an accident occurs, the company compensates you.
+You buy insurance from an insurance company for some fee, and if an accident occurs, the company compensates you.

 Insurance companies are essentially a way for people to socialise their risks (e.g. illness, by pooling their money together.

 In DeFi, just as there are decentralised protocols built for people to lend out and/or exchange their tokens, there are insurance protocols where one can buy insurance against accidents on the blockchain — or put their funds in the insurance pools to cover others from losses in exchange for rewards.

 ## Why?

 Insurance is still a nascent and fairly niche sector in crypto.
 DeFi insurance products typically give cover for smart contract failures (exploited bugs).
-While this is certainly a considerable risk when using DeFi in general, the cost of buying a DeFi insurance on top of (for example) a DeFi loan is simply not worth the extra work for many people.
+While this is certainly a considerable risk when using DeFi in general, the cost of buying DeFi insurance on top of (for example) a DeFi loan is simply not worth the extra work for many people.

 As the industry evolves, we may see a broader use of insurance contracts issued on blockchains.

 ## Rewards

 Insurance, but on the blockchain.

 ## Risk implications

 Ironically, decentralised insurance applications may be exploitable themselves.

 ## Links